theriex/digger/README.md

 ## Concept

-Digger is a local web server to access your music based on your current listening context.
-Working?
-Party?
-Automatically pull music from your library that *you* think is appropriate.

-Digger is based on the idea of [contextual music retrieval](https://epinova.com/more/contextual-music-retrieval.html).
-Your impressions of a song, and the tags you have associated with it, are used to automatically pull songs from your personal library.
-The goal is to get you back to enjoying your music collection without having to browse a wall of files just to get noise in the room.
+Digger is mixing panel for your music library that automatically pulls and plays music matching your [listening context](https://epinova.com/more/contextual-music-retrieval.html).
+Now you don't have to face a wall of files just to get noise in the room.

-Digger currently works only on locally available music files.
-It has an export feature for copying music to playlists, and rudimentary data import/merge.  https://youtu.be/P9uGBJkQj5k has a walkthrough of some of the interface features.
+Digger consists of a node.js server for file access and a browser interface for listening.
+Prebuilt downloads, and a demo of the interface, are available on [DiggerHub](https://diggerhub.com).

 ## Customize